MESSYMACHINE.WORK

-I'm a designer who moves between design research and digital product design.
-I love working with how people navigate their lives with data and technology, sometimes turning complex health or civic issues into stories and ideas that make sense, other times designing everyday products and apps that make people's lives easier.
+I'm a designer currently based in Rotterdam, the Netherlands, moving between design research and digital product design.
+I love exploring how people navigate their lives with technology, sometimes turning complex health or civic issues into stories and ideas that make sense, other times designing everyday products and apps that make life a little easier.

-My work spans healthcare design, digital health, and data storytelling, but I also enjoy designing for everyday experiences, from hospital patient journeys to music platforms to apps for a robot vacuum.
-At the core, I'm always asking: how can design connect data with people's messy lived experiences and relationships?
+My work spans healthcare design, digital health, and storytelling, but I also enjoy creating for everyday experiences — from hospital patient journeys to music platforms to apps for a robot vacuum.
+At the core, I'm always asking: how can we design technology to support the way people actually live and care for each other and the world around us?

 Background

-I recently finished my MSc in Design for Interaction at TU Delft (cum laude) with a specialization in Medisign (healthcare design).
-My thesis explored how Thai families share health data to support chronic care, resulting in a design framework for relational use in health technologies.
+I recently completed my MSc in Design for Interaction at TU Delft (cum laude), specializing in Medisign (healthcare design).
+My thesis explored how families share health information to support chronic care, resulting in a framework for relational use in health technologies.

-Before that, I spent 4+ years in Bangkok working as a UI/UX and data designer with Punch Up & WeVis, collaborating with journalists, international NGOs, and universities.
-I created interactive visualizations and civic platforms around healthcare, climate change, and government transparency—projects that reached wide public audiences.
+Before that, I spent four years in Bangkok working as a UI/UX and data designer with Punch Up & WeVis, collaborating with journalists, NGOs, and universities.
+I created interactive visualizations and civic platforms about healthcare, climate change, and government transparency, reaching wide public audiences.

 Approach